“I do NOT have Alzheimer’s disease! There’s nothing wrong with me!”

 Anosognosia, and other effects experienced by Alzheimer’s patients, such as sundowning, challenging behaviors, wandering, and aggression, can be very overwhelming, both for the person fighting these issues and his or her loved ones.
 It’s important for family members to look for a strong network of support and to educate themselves as much as possible about the disease and strategies for coping.
 It’s equally important for family members to reserve sufficient time for self-care.

-Contact Atlanta Home Care Partners, providers of the highest quality home health care in Dunwoody and surrounding areas, for more tips on effectively managing the effects of Alzheimer’s disease, such as anosognosia, to let your senior loved one experience the best possible quality of life all of the time.
-We partner with family members to provide safe, experienced dementia care in Atlanta and the surrounding areas, allowing family caregivers the chance to step away for a period of time to relax and renew.
+Contact Atlanta Home Care Partners, providers of the highest quality Decatur home care and senior care in the surrounding areas, for more tips on effectively managing the effects of Alzheimer’s disease, such as anosognosia, to let your senior loved one experience the best possible quality of life all of the time.
+We partner with family members to provide safe, experienced dementia care in Decatur and the surrounding areas, allowing family caregivers the chance to step away for a period of time to relax and renew.
 Whether the need is for a few hours each week or full-time, around-the-clock care and attention, we’re on hand to help.
 Call us at 404.228.0103 or contact us online to learn more or to arrange for a free in-home consultation.